 Storage + Dosing

 Once the broth is thoroughly cooled, it can be in the fridge for up to 5 days.
 After that, it should be frozen for storage.
 Mason jars or silicone molds can be easily frozen.
 If you freeze in glass jars, leave enough room for the liquid to expand; otherwise, it will break the glass.
 Although this cannot be given as a full meal, it is excellent for supplementation.
 There is no exact dosage for bone broth, but a general guideline for feeding is 1/4 cup per 20lbs/10kg.

 Tips + Tricks

 Use bones high in collagen (feet) to get the most nutrient-dense and wiggle-jiggle bone broth.

-Add a splash of apple cider vinegar/lemon juice to help break down collagen.
+Add a splash of apple cider vinegar/lemon juice to help break down bones.

 It is still okay to feed if your bone broth batch does not come out of a jello texture!

 If freezing in mason jars, leave room on top to expand.